 Simple as this sounds, just taking away one job that your partner hates will make their day!
 Wash the car, clean the bathroom, anything that will make them feel they’re getting a break.
-This is where ‘coupons’ come in, people often mention them as a free gift idea, and washing the car in February is not very sensible (in the UK at least)!
+This is where ‘coupons’ can be useful as they can be used in the future rather than right now.
+People often mention them as a free gift idea, but washing the car in February is not very sensible (in the UK at least)!

 7. Scavenger Hunt.

 This is a fun idea and a great way to give your partner a few smaller gifts.
 You can make up clues and hide small gifts around the house or in the garden.
 Or you could go further afield!